diodechain/website/_posts/2020-07-20-running-forever-with-the-raspberry-pi-hardware-watchdog.md

 sudo systemctl status watchdog
 ```

-If everything worked then you should after the last command output similiar to this:
+If everything worked then you should after the last command output similar to this:

 ![Watchdog service running](../assets/img/blog/watchdog/image2.png)